shivathapaa/Nepali-Date-Picker/sample/README.md

 # Samples

 Runnable apps that consume the library exactly the way a real project would.
-Nothing here is published.
+None of them is published as a package; the `androidApp` and `flutterApp` showcases ride along on each GitHub release as `nepali-date-picker-sample.apk` and `nepali-date-picker-flutter-sample.apk`.

 ```
 sample/